pkiep-reniec/idaas_sdk_php/readme.md

-# RENIEC IDaaS SDK for PHP
+# ID Perú SDK for PHP
 With this client you can connect with our solution of Identity as a Service (IDaaS) that implements OpenID Connect.

 Installation: